-Assessment: Students are assessed through Choreography, Performance and Appreciation tasks.
+Assessment: Students are assessed in the dimensions of Making and Responding through choreography, performance and responding tasks.
 They will analyse dance works and complete an exam based on the senior external assessment.
 Students will perform dance pieces and create their own choreographic work to communicate a social or political issue.